ivan-goldov/text-generation-3rd-sem/README.md

 To try this out
 - Clone repo
 - Install requirements
+- Go to distilbert or distilgpt2
 - Run download_model.sh
-- Run text-generation and pass beginning of the sentence as argument
+- Run text-generation